Superlinear drift in consensus-based optimization with condensation phenomena: Introduction

 Metaheuristics are generally regarded as high-level strategies for exploring the parameter space.
 They aim to balance exploration and exploitation, often through stochastic mechanisms that allow for adaptive and robust performance across a range of problem classes.
 Among the most studied and applied methods are Genetic Algorithms (GA), Particle Swarm Optimization (PSO), Ant Colony Optimization (ACO), and Simulated Annealing (SA), see e.g.,~\cite{goldberg1989genetic,Dorigo2019,KE,KGV}.
 Despite their widespread use and success in practical applications, many metaheuristics still lack rigorous mathematical foundations that would justify their performance guarantees or convergence properties.
 A central challenge in this area remains the theoretical validation of whether, and under what conditions, these algorithms can reliably approximate optimal solutions.

 Along these lines, Consensus-Based Optimization (CBO) provides a robust mathematical foundation for the systematic study of metaheuristic approaches to global optimization problems of the form

 where $\mathcal F(\phv)\colon \mathbb R^d \to \mathbb R$ is a given non-convex, high dimensional, cost function.
 The original CBO method was introduced in~\cite{pinnau2017consensus, carrillo2021consensus} and has been further analyzed in a variety of settings, including convergence and mean-field formulations~\cite{fornasier2024consensus,FHPS,huang2022meanfield,Carrillo2018AnalyticalCBO,huang2024uniform,ham3a2020,kom3a2022}.
-Several extensions of the method have since been developed.
+Since then, several extensions of the method have been developed.
 In particular, variants for constrained optimization~\cite{Borghi2023ConstrainedCBO} and multi-objective optimization~\cite{Borghi2023AdaptiveMOCBO} have been proposed.
 We also note that the mean-field approach underlying the CBO framework has been generalized to second-order models, providing connections to PSO algorithms~\cite{grassi2021particle}.
-Similar arguments have lead to mean field interpretations of GA and SA~\cite{AFT,Pareschi2024SimulatedAnnealing,borghi2025kinetic,HZ25}.
-For recent surveys on these topics we refer the reader to~\cite{borghi2024kinetic,Totzeck2022}.
+Similar arguments have lead to mean-field interpretations of GA and SA~\cite{AFT,Pareschi2024SimulatedAnnealing,borghi2025kinetic,HZ25}.
+For recent surveys on these topics, we refer the reader to~\cite{borghi2024kinetic,Totzeck2022}.